FeFortes/Concurrent-Game-of-Life/README.md

 **COMS20001/GameOfLifeReport.pdf** is divided in 3 sections, containing information such as:

 * Functionality and Design
 * Experiments: time measurements as a function of the number of workers, how they are distributed between the tiles and the image size (to execute 100 cycles of the game of life).
-The results are interpreted analysed in detail.
+The results are interpreted and analysed in detail.
 * Critical analysis: performance of the system and ways to improve it